333fred/roslyn/docs/compilers/CSharp/Nullability Public API Design Notes.md

 #endregion
 ```

-## Alternatives
+## Considered Alternatives

-### Nullability on ITypeSymbol
+### `Nullability` on `ITypeSymbol`

-The basic principle of this proposal is to add `Nullability Nullability { get; }` to `ITypeSymbol`, and remove the rest of the proposed nullability retrieval APIs in the main section.
+The basic principle of this alternative proposal is to add `Nullability Nullability { get; }` to `ITypeSymbol`, and remove the rest of the proposed nullability retrieval APIs in the main section.
 This has a few benefits:

 1. Consumers of `ITypeSymbol`s won't have to keep track of where the type symbol came from to retrieve nullability information, they just have to ask the type.
 2. Printing APIs and code generation APIs do not need to have new overloads introduced to allow communication of top-level nullability information.